-Eucalyptus essential oil is the oil of respiration.
+Eucalyptus essential oil is the Oil of Respiration.
 The plant, which has a sharp, refreshing scent, thrives in the swampy areas of Australia.
-It is used in the treatment of colds and flu, bronchitis, sore throat, aching joints, muscle pain, sinus infections, asthma, infections, burns, arthritis, blisters, chilblains, cystitis, diarrhea, fevers, malaria, and herpes.
+It is used in the treatment of colds and flu, bronchitis, sore throat, aching joints, muscle pain, sinus infections, asthma, infections, burns, arthritis, blisters, chilblains, cystitis, diarrhea, fevers, malaria, fungus infection, and herpes.
 Eucalyptus oil is antiseptic, antispasmodic, and expectorant.
 It purifies the air and helps the body to take in more oxygen (especially when used in the morning).

-Eucalyptus essential oil is also applied to insect bites and wounds.
+Eucalyptus essential oil can be applied to insect bites and wounds to speed healing and stop itching.
 Eucalyptus clears the head with its refreshing, stimulating, uplifting, decongestive, and cleansing properties.

 If used as an insect repellant, blend with bergamot essential oil and lavender essential oils.
 To increase expectorant properties, blend with mint essential oil, thyme essential oil, lemon balm essential oil, anise essential oil , or fennel essential oil.
 Use in a compress to relieve fever and skin irritations.
 Use as a steam inhalant, chest rub, or in the bath for respiratory problems.
 When congested, rub a drop on each foot before bedtime.
 For sore throat, combine with tea tree essential oil and peppermint essential oil and rub on neck, around the ears, and on the chest area.

 Eucalyptus essential oil can be used to remove tar from the skin and clothing.

 Eucalyptus will grow in the North Georgia Mountains until the weather gets really cold.